 Therapies other than nutritional therapy and functional medicine

 Other therapies and hands-on healing practices, focusing on the body and mind such as somatic experiencing, EMDR, EFT, neurofeedback, cranial sacral therapy, chiropractic support, acupuncture, biofeedback, and psychotherapy, can also support the vagus nerve and increase vagal tone.
+There are also learning centers that offer sound therapy training class designed to teach individuals about the therapeutic use of sound and its potential healing effects on the body and mind.

 Therefore, when it comes to recovery from any illness or symptoms, whether acute or chronic, its important to consider your stress response and how that has contributed to your health status.
 By supporting your vagus nerve and vagal tone you can send messages to your body that it’s safe, and that its time to relax and de-stress, to enable it to carry out all the necessary functions of optimal digestion, detoxification, growth and repair, which are all crucial when supporting a body to rebalance and return to optimal health.